 Interagency Ocean Policy Task Force: Public Meetings

-An example of why a comprehensive approach is needed was reflected in a recent decision by Secretary of Commerce Gary Locke (who oversees NOAA) to ban commercial fishing in 250,000 square miles of climate-impacted Arctic waters north of the Bering Sea until the effects on this rapidly changing ecosystem are better understood.
-His decision was supported and encouraged by both commercial fishermen and environmentalists.
+An example of why a comprehensive policy approach is needed was reflected in a decision by the Department of Commerce to ban commercial fishing in 250,000 square miles of climate-impacted Arctic waters north of the Bering Sea until the effects on this rapidly changing ecosystem are better understood.
+That decision was supported and encouraged by both commercial fishermen and environmentalists.
 At the same time the Department of Interior continues to issue oil and gas drilling permits in these same high-risk waters ignoring the precautionary principle (“first, do no harm”) being practiced by its sister agency.
-A comprehensive National Ocean Policy will prevent this kind of inconsistent stove piped approach to managing our public waters.
+A comprehensive National Ocean Policy will prevent this kind of inconsistent stove piped approach to managing our public seas.

 For a report of the six public hearings please click here.